 Greg Corbett is a Shareholder in the firm’s Litigation and Post-Grant Practices with 20 years of experience, including as lead litigation counsel and representing clients in all stages of complex intellectual property and patent litigation, post-grant proceedings, appellate proceedings, licensing, and client counseling.

-Greg is a first-chair litigation counsel with extensive experience litigating in multiple jurisdictions, including the International Trade Commission, the District of Delaware, the Eastern District of Texas, the Eastern District of Virginia, the Northern, Central, and Southern Districts of California, the District of Columbia, the District of Massachusetts, and the US Patent and Trademark Office.
+Greg is a first-chair litigation counsel with extensive experience litigating in multiple jurisdictions, including the International Trade Commission, the District of Delaware, the Eastern District of Texas, the Western District of Texas, the Eastern District of Virginia, the Northern, Central, and Southern Districts of California, the District of Columbia, the District of Massachusetts, and the US Patent and Trademark Office.

 Greg has also been actively involved in multiple inter partes review and post-grant proceedings before the US Patent and Trademark Office.
 Greg also has extensive appellate experience, including as lead appellate counsel, and has been involved in many appeals before the US Court of Appeals for the Federal Circuit and the US Supreme Court.

 Greg has experience representing clients in cases involving a wide range of technologies, and in particular, his practice has focused on electronics, computer systems, semiconductor and semiconductor manufacturing technology, microcontrollers, and internet technology.
 He also has extensive experience involving chemical products and processes, as well as pharmaceuticals, biotech and medical device matters.